Vineet-Sharma29/Multi-Hop-Communication-Model/README.md

 * Observe the network life for by varying the different parameters.
 ## Simulation tools

-NS-3 is used to simulate various types of network topologies and communication across it.
-NS2 is another tool which is used for simulation ,however for this project NS-3 will be used.
+NS-2 is used to simulate various types of network topologies and communication across it.
 It is based on C++.
 The process of network involves following steps:-
 * Create nodes
 * Attach channel with node
 * Install protocol stack